Home » Posts tagged 'agriculture' (Page 8)

 Propagation Techniques

-Establishing a tree-based perennial agriculture system can cost a lot of money, especially if you´re planning on buying $30 dollar bagged fruit trees at your local orchard.
+PROPAGATION TECHNIQUES Establishing a tree-based perennial agriculture system can cost a lot of money, especially if you´re planning on buying $30 dollar bagged fruit trees at your local orchard.
 Luckily, you can propagate many of the trees you are planning to plant by yourself.
-One of the easiest and best known ways to propagate many different trees, bushes, and other perennial plants is through planting seeds.
-Many nitrogen-fixing trees and bushes can easily be grown from seed, but other species are best propagated through other vegetative techniques that we will introduce below.
+One of the easiest and best known ways to propagate many […]

 Agriculture and climate change: Is farming really a moveable feast?

+Agriculture and climate change: Is farming really a moveable feast?
 There is a notion afoot that our agricultural production can simply migrate toward the poles in the face of climate change as areas in lower latitudes overheat and dry up.
-Few people contemplate what such a move would entail and whether it would actually be feasible.
+Few people contemplate what such a move would entail and whether it would actually be […]

 In the Water-Scarce Southwest, an Ancient Irrigation System Disrupts Big Agriculture